You are rooted in wisdom, strength, and following your own unique path. Let’s access what you need together.

 In therapy with me, you can learn to:

-• Heal your relationship with your inner critic so you no longer feel beaten down and instead can access that part's wisdom and insight
+Heal your relationship with your inner critic so you no longer feel beaten down and exhausted

-• Ask for what you want and need, set boundaries with others, improve your relationships
+Ask for what you want and need, set boundaries with others, find friends who you can truly be yourself with